 Here’s how the example looks in Express View.
 The Phone Number Advanced Datagrid nests inside the Beneficiary Advanced Datagrid.

 Nesting in the DevTools Console

 Next, let's explore how nested components look in the DevTools Console.
-Here you can see arrays created in the Module Editor and the saved values that are a part of the submission ID.
+Here you can see arrays created in the Module Builder and the saved values that are a part of the submission ID.
 It's important to note that the data structure behind the Advanced Datagrid is an array.
 So when you nest Advanced Datagrids, you have an array in an array.